zendesk/zendesk_jwt_sso_examples/README.md

 ## Documentation

-Further documentation on JWT based Zendesk SSO is available [on our developer website](http://developer.zendesk.com/documentation/sso/)
+Further documentation on JWT based Zendesk SSO is available [in our knowledge base](https://support.zendesk.com/entries/23675367)

 ## Contributing